musfiqur0/TaskTracker/README.md

    Update-Database
    ```

-   This step updates the database to include the Identity schema.
-The
+   These commands update the database to include the Identity schema.
+When
-   Dapper‐based `Tasks` table is created automatically at runtime by the
-   initializer.
+   you run the application for the first time the `DbInitializer` will
+   connect to the master database and create the database specified in your
+   connection string if it does not already exist.
+It subsequently ensures
+   a `Tasks` table exists with columns (Id, Title, Description, DueDate,
+   Priority, IsCompleted and CreatedAt) as defined in the specificationfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=Database%20Design%20Table%3A%20Tasks%20CREATE,DATETIME%20NOT%20NULL%20DEFAULT%20GETDATE.
 5. **Run the app**:
    ```bash
    dotnet run